Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - Your GP doesn’t think you should take part

 Researchers want 120 GPs to take part in the trial.
-Half will do the Cytosponge with usual care.
-The other half will continue to do usual care only.
+Half of people (50%) will be offered the Cytosponge with usual care.
+The other half will continue to receive their usual care only.

 Researchers will look at the databases of the 120 GPs to find people who might be able to take part in the trial.
 A letter of invitation is posted to these people.
 They can choose: